unparalleled-js/docs-1/connectors/mssql/introduction.md

 ### Data types

-The other component of a `WHERE` condition would be to properly use these operators in conjunction with the proper datatypes.
+The other component of a `WHERE` condition would be to use these operators in conjunction with the proper datatypes.
 This means making sure you compare an integer in your table with another integer instead of a string.
 Failing to do so would result in unexpected behaviour or failed jobs

 Workato also helps reveal the data types expected for each input field when you select
 - **Select rows** actions